Naramore Fountain

 Artwork by George Tsutakawa in Seattle, Washington, U.S.

 Naramore Fountain is a fountain and sculpture by George Tsutakawa, installed in Seattle.

 According to HistoryLink, the work "was unusual in its display: The fountain was placed above eye level on a concave platform of rocks quarried from the Cascade Mountains, which gave the effect of a flowing mountain stream."

+The fountain was donated to the city by architect Floyd A. Naramore, who is also the fountain's namesake.